gsudre/lab_notes/rsfmri_preprocessing_guide.md

 But not having enough TRs for the deconvolution can only be fixed by relaxing our censoring limits...

-Then, we compute osme of the metrics that will determine Then we prepare the alignment QC images:
+Then, we compute some of the metrics that will determine Then we prepare the alignment QC images:

 ```bash